 One of the most-quoted resources about the world during Bible times is the first-century historian Josephus.
-But who was this man?
+But who was this man, and should we trust what he has to say?

 Famed Jewish historian Josephus Flavius was born in Jerusalem in AD 37 or 38, not long after Christ’s crucifixion.
 The son of a priest, he became a Pharisee, a military commander in the Jewish resistance, and an eyewitness to Jerusalem’s destruction in AD 70.
 Eusebius, the first church historian, calls him “the most famous Jew of his time” and tells of a statue erected in his honor in Rome.